jfrog/charts/stable/pipelines/README.md

 ### Special Upgrade Notes

-While upgrading from pipelines chart version 1.x to 2.x and above, due to breaking changes in rabbitmq subchart (6.x to 7.x chart version when `rabbitmq.enabled=true`) and postgresql subchart(8.x to 9.x chart version when `postgresql.enabled=true`) please run below manual commands (downtime is required)
+While upgrading from Pipelines chart version 1.x to 2.x and above, due to breaking changes in rabbitmq subchart (6.x to 7.x chart version when `rabbitmq.enabled=true`) and postgresql subchart(8.x to 9.x chart version when `postgresql.enabled=true`) please run below manual commands (downtime is required)

 **Note:** Also, Make sure all existing pipelines build runs are completed (rabbitmq queues are empty) when you start an upgrade

+**Important:** This is a breaking change from 6.x to 7.x (chart versions) of Rabbitmq chart - Please refer [here](https://github.com/bitnami/charts/tree/master/bitnami/rabbitmq#to-700)

 ```bash
 $ kubectl delete statefulsets <release_name>-pipelines-services